 The European High Yield market notched up an excellent performance over the first quarter, with total yield of +5.12%, buoyed by renewed risk appetite as a result of attractive valuations,

 as expected.
-Euro High Yield funds posted positive inflows of €2.7bn in the first quarter – equating to 4.1% of assets managed, and close to half of outflows in 2018 – while new issues were sluggish on the primary market, as refinancing requirements were low, so market balance was found by severely narrowing by on average 100 bps.
+Euro High Yield funds posted positive inflows of €2.7bn in the first quarter – equating to 4.1% of assets managed, and close to half of outflows in 2018 – while new issues were sluggish on the primary market, as refinancing requirements were low, so market balance was found by severely narrowing spreads by on average 100 bps.
 Company quality admittedly remains robust in the medium term, with low default risk, reasonable debt and sound liquidity, while technical factors prop up the market – positive inflows and weak supply – but valuations have returned to their June 2018 mark, so we remain watchful and cautious.
-Despite the High Yield segment’s additional (and risk), we think that some investors could be tempted to take profits in light of the current outlook.
+Despite the High Yield segment’s additional spread (and risk), we think that some investors could be tempted to take profits in light of the current outlook.
 The market also remains exposed to today’s major risks, which include Brexit, the US-China trade war, and the European elections.
-The central banks’ accommodative policies should continue to act as a safety net and curb any dramatic widening in .
-The ’ scope for carry also plays a vital role in its ability to cushion this volatility.
-Against this backdrop, we think that renewed volatility will provide entry points on High Yield debt but also calls for relative caution in the medium term.
+The central banks’ accommodative policies should continue to act as a safety net and curb any dramatic widening in spreads.
+The asset class’ scope for carry also plays a vital role in its ability to cushion this volatility.
+Against this backdrop, we think that renewed spread volatility will provide entry points on High Yield debt but also calls for relative caution in the medium term.